sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 ## Add a handler

-This handler will **ADD**.
+### Register the PagerDuty Handler asset

+To begin, register the [Sensu PagerDuty Handler asset][23] with [`sensuctl asset add`][22]:

+{{< highlight shell >}}
+sensuctl asset add sensu/sensu-pagerduty-handler:1.2.0 -r pagerduty-handler
+{{< /highlight >}}

+This example uses the `-r` (rename) flag to specify a shorter name for the asset: `pagerduty-handler`.

+Run `sensuctl asset list --format yaml` to confirm that the asset is ready to use.

+**I'm not sure whether any of the content from https://docs.sensu.io/sensu-go/latest/guides/install-check-executables-with-assets/#2-adjust-the-asset-definition needs to be included here.**

+With this handler, Sensu can trigger and resolve PagerDuty incidents.
-It will require your backend to request secrets from your secrets provider.
+However, you still need to add your secret to the handler spec so it will require your backend to request secrets from your secrets provider.

+### Add your secret to the handler spec

 To create a handler definition using Sensu's built-in `Env` secret provider, run: